immcantation/changeo/README.rst

 grouping, and various database manipulation operations are also included.

 **IMPORTANT!**
-Change-O has moved to https://github.com/immcantation/changeo
+Active development of Change-O has moved to https://github.com/immcantation/changeo

-To update Git configuration settings:

-   git config user.email "your-gh-user@email.com"

-   git config user.name "your-gh-user-name"

-   git remote set-url origin git@github.com:immcantation/changeo.git